martiinezz/OpenEVSE_PLUS/README.md

 OpenEVSE_PLUS_v4 - Has 2 AC Detect chips like v1 + v2 plus the AC relay driver of v3.
 Added rectifier diodes to AC detect to improve detection in some conditions.
 Changed GFCI to individual pinout 4 pins.

 Added 3,3V and 5V regulators.
 Board will be powered by cheap 12V power supplier instead of hard to get and expensive MPM AC/DC converter (at least in EEU).
+Will be also capable to have ESP8226 connected directly.